 EH&S offers the following procedures, guidelines and other resources to support radiation users on campus, help ensure safety and make certain that radiation exposures are reduced to levels that are as low as reasonably achievable (ALARA).

 - Existing and new principal investigators (PIs) wanting to use radioisotopes must be listed on UCM's radioactive material license, issued by the state.
 Any changes to the license requires an amendment.
 Amendments are processed by the state of California and may take up to six months to be completed.
 To facilitate this process, please contact the radiation safety officer as soon as possible if you plan to use radiation in future experiments.

 - All PIs requiring use of radioisotopes and/or radiation producing machines must complete the radiation use authorization (RUA) form and statement of training and experience form in the UC Radiation tool.
-Both forms must be submitted to the radiation safety officer.

 - If your research requires use of radioactive materials in quantities of concern (RAMQC), all lab personnel with access to these materials are required to complete live scans through the police department.
 Please note that access to RMQC is granted by the Office of Research, not EH&S.